Sahana-manjunath1995/Webcrawling-with-XPath/README.md

 ```

 In this project we can learn how to crawl the table and store the generated short codes in the mysql database without duplicates.
-For more code refer to railway_code.py.
+For complete code refer to railway_code.py.